 By 1929, a gym (that would also serve as an auditorium) and four new classrooms were completed.
 In 1932, the colors black and gold were adopted as Fern Creek's colors, and in 1936 the student body chose the present-day colors of orange and black and the fight song.
 (Our school crest remains black and gold today to honor those original colors).

-In 1941, many school were consolidated with Fern Creek.
+In 1941, many schools were consolidated with Fern Creek.
 The once-rural community was developing into a middle class town.
 Fern Creek High School continued to grow, and after World War II, new construction was added to the campus.
-Portable buildings were added in 1947-1950.
+Portable buildings were added between 1947 and 1950.
 By this time, Valley, Fairdale, Eastern, and Okolona (now Southern) had joined Fern Creek as county high schools.

 In the '60s, even more space was needed, resulting in double sessions.
 In 1973, the original school building (now called the Annex) that had served as Fern Creek High School for more than 40 years was torn down.
 In 1974, construction of a new facility was completed, which gave Fern Creek High School and Junior High School the capacity to house 2,500 students.

 In the '90s, Fern Creek underwent another extensive renovation, with more than $2.5 million used to update and remodel the facilities.
-In the mid-nineties, the school became Fern Creek High School with a renewed commitment to academic rigor, discipline and parent/community involvement.
+In the mid-nineties the school became Fern Creek Traditional High School with a renewed commitment to academic rigor, discipline, and parent/community involvement.

-Since 1923 our school has set high expectations for all partners in the educational process (students, faculty & staff, parents, alumni and the community) to help our students achieve their dreams.
+Since 1923, our school has set high expectations for all partners in the educational process (students, faculty and staff, parents, alumni, and the community) to help our students achieve their dreams.
 It’s a tradition unlike any other school in Jefferson County.